mickem/nscp/docs/faq/index.rst

 4.1 I use check_nt and...
 **************************

-Check_nt is NOT a good protocl and is considerd abandoneware.
+Check_nt is NOT a good protocol and is considerd abandoneware.
 NSClient++ supports it only for legacy reasons.
 There is generally no reason to use check_nt

 4.2 MEMUSE reports the wrong value